kyma-project/test-infra/docs/index.md

 [OIDC Token Verifier](/cmd/oidc-token-verifier/README.md) - The OIDC Token Verifier is a command-line tool designed to validate the OIDC token and its claim values.
 It is primarily used in the

-[Clusters Garbage Collector](/cmd/tools/clusterscollector/README.md) - This command finds and removes orphaned clusters created by the `kyma-gke-integration` job in a Google Cloud project.

-[Disks Garbage Collector](/cmd/tools/diskscollector/README.md) - This command finds and removes orphaned disks created by the `kyma-gke-integration` job in a Google Cloud project.

-[IP Address and DNS Record Garbage Collector](/cmd/tools/dnscollector/README.md) - This command finds and removes orphaned IP Addresses and related DNS records created by GKE integration jobs in a Google Cloud project.

 [External Secrets Checker](/cmd/tools/externalsecretschecker/README.md) - This command checks external Secrets synchronization status, and if every Secret has a corresponding external Secret.

-[IP cleaner](/cmd/tools/ipcleaner/README.md) - This command finds and removes orphaned IP addresses created by jobs in the Google Cloud project.

 [Job Guard](/cmd/tools/jobguard/README.md) - Job Guard was moved to the [`cmd`](/cmd/jobguard) directory.

-[Virtual Machines Garbage Collector](/cmd/tools/vmscollector/README.md) - This command finds and removes orphaned virtual machines (VMs) created by Prow jobs in a Google Cloud project.

 [Artifact Registry Creator Tool (GCP, Terraform)](/configs/terraform/modules/artifact-registry/README.md) - This is the GCP image registry creator tool.
 Use the registry to publish modules that should be accessible to internal SAP teams.